Helius Composite Subscription | Buy Helius Composite | Autodesk

-If you purchased a perpetual license, you can continue to use your current version of Helius Composite indefinitely.
+If you purchased a perpetual licence, you can continue to use your current version of Helius Composite indefinitely.

 There will not be a Helius Composite 2022 version.